SuperOfficeDocs/superoffice-docs/docs/onsite/web-client/components.md

 This file defines all controls and assemblies known to SuperOffice.
 If your assemblies must be known, you will add them here as well.

-There are several different object types, like Control, UserControl, AjaxMethod, etc. We will be using some of these in later examples.
+There are several different object types, like Control, UserControl, and AjaxMethod.
+We will be using some of these in later examples.

 ## App\_Themes

 The stylesheets used are defined by using ASP.NET themes, which lets you create custom controls that look exactly like standard controls.

-The use of themes also lets you change all of the design elements, like fonts, colors, etc in the entire application to fit your own corporate design.
+The use of themes also lets you change all of the design elements, like fonts and colors in the entire application to fit your own corporate design.

 The *App\_Themes/\[version\]/* folder contains all of the CSS and Skin files used by the default theme.